rouanw/build-window/README.md

 Run `dashing start`.

 Runs at `http://localhost:3030/builds` by default.

-See https://github.com/Shopify/dashing/wiki for details on how to run it elsewhere, as a service and more.
+Run `dashing start -d -p 3031` to run it as a daemon and to specify the port.
+You can stop the daemon with `dashing stop`.

+See https://github.com/Shopify/dashing/wiki for more details.

 ## Contributing